Flapjacks are fun to bake with all the family –

 Preheat the oven to 180C/160C Fan/Gas 4.
-Grease a 20cm/8in square cake tin with butter, then line the base and sides with baking parchment.
+Grease a 20cm/8in square cake tin with butter, then line the base and sides with baking paper.

 Slowly bring the butter and syrup to the boil in a saucepan, stirring.
-Remove from the heat and stir in the oats and salt, then the dried apricots, until well combined.
+Remove from the heat and stir in the oats and salt, then the apricots until well combined.

 Scrape the mixture into the prepared tin, then press it into an even layer using the back of a wooden spoon.
-Bake for 45-50 minutes, or until golden-brown.
+Bake for 45–50 minutes, or until golden brown.
 Set aside to cool slightly in the tin, then run a round-bladed knife around the inside edges of the tin and cut the flapjack into squares.
-Set them aside to cool completely in the tin.
+Set aside to cool completely in the tin.

-Meanwhile, suspend a heatproof glass bowl over a saucepan of gently simmering water, making sure that the base of the bowl does not touch the water.
+Meanwhile, place a heatproof glass bowl over a saucepan of gently simmering water, making sure that the base of the bowl does not touch the water.
 Add the chocolate and stir until melted.

 Turn the cooled flapjacks out onto a wire rack and drizzle them with the melted chocolate.
 Set aside for a further 25–30 minutes, or until the chocolate has set.
 Enjoy!

 These flapjacks are cooked until soft.
 If you prefer a crunchier flapjack, press the mixture into a shallower, larger baking tray to increase the surface area, turn the oven up by 20C, and cook for about 10 minutes longer, checking to make sure the flapjacks don’t brown too quickly.